dr7034/org-playbook/wedge/strategy.md

 # Growth Wedge Strategy

-This file defines our narrowest point of market entry—the wedge we use to unlock adoption, engagement, and expansion.
+This file defines our narrowest point of market entry, the wedge we use to unlock adoption, engagement, and expansion.
 It must be simple, urgent, and immediately valuable to a very specific persona.

 ---